email@example.com / ext: 2729

 Louis has been with the School of Public Policy and Urban Affairs since 2012 and has extensive experience in academic administration.
 His areas of specialization include student relations, degree audit and office management.
-Working closely with Graduate Student Services, he serves as an important resource for current, future and former MPA and Urban Informatics students as well as faculty and staff.
+Working closely with the Office of Graduate Admissions and Student Services, he serves as an important resource for current, future and former MPA and Urban Informatics students as well as faculty and staff.
 He was a recipient of the 2016 Outstanding Staff Award from the College of Social Sciences and Humanities as well as the 2016 Faculty Staff Award from the School of Public Policy and Urban Affairs.
-Originally from New Haven, CT, Louis has a BM and MA from the Steinhardt School at New York University.
-Prior to coming to Northeastern he served as the Assistant Director of the Woodwind Studies program at NYU.
+Originally from New Haven, CT, Louis holds BM and MA degrees from the Steinhardt School at New York University.
+Prior to joining Northeastern, he served as the Assistant Director of the Woodwind Studies program at NYU.